 If you children haven’t been through a power outage, practice with not using electricity one evening so they can experience cooking on the camping stove, reading with a lantern, etc. This might inspire ideas of what they would like to add to their own kits.

 Involving your children in what you store for your emergency supplies gets them engaged and they can help you choose foods that they will eat.
-They can also help choose an extra set of clothes to store and help put together some hygiene supplies for the family.
-Download the ReadyMarin Checklists.
+For ideas on what to store, download the ReadyMarin Checklists.

 - Talk to your kids about what types of emergencies might happen in your area.